rowan-sun/terraform-aws-sso/examples/simple/README.md

 # Simple AWS SSO Permission Set

-This example will create an SSO Permission Set, attach managed policy and existing Group to target account.
+This example will create an SSO Permission Set, attach managed policy and existing group/groups to target account/accounts.

 ## How to apply